akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The hall erupted in murmurs and whispers, but few if any dared be critical of the young couple.

-Beatrice stood frozen in time, tears shining her eyes.
+Beatrice stood frozen in time, tears shining in her eyes.

 Godfrey, beside her, said nothing.
 He didn't need to.